Aero7/codechallenge/README.md

 ### Inline Edit

-All fields in both the Provider list and table views are editable with a double click and can be saved by pressing enter/esc or clicking out of the text box
+All fields in both the Provider list and table views are editable with a double click and valid input can be saved by pressing the enter key.
+Pressing the escape key will cancel the pending changes

 ### Data Persistence